Add text watermark to PDF document using Power Automate

 You can create a flow that is started on a particular item from the list:

-Here is how the entire flow looks like:
+Here is how the entire flow looks:

 Create the flow